 - The total purchase price of the home you are purchasing.
-We use this amount to calculate your Loan to Equity value.
+The tool uses this amount to calculate your Loan to Equity value.

 - Amount to finance

 - This is the total amount you will need to finance to purchase your home.
-We use this amount to calculate your Loan to Equity value.
-We assume that the Traditional Fixed Rate mortgage will need to cover this entire amount.
+The tool uses this amount to calculate your Loan to Equity value.
+The tool assumes that the Traditional Fixed Rate mortgage will need to cover this entire amount.
 For the 'Combination' mortgage, your first mortgage is calculated to provide a Loan to Equity value of 80% to avoid PMI payments.
 Your second mortgage is calculated to cover the remaining amount financed.

 - Product type

 - These are the different financing options you may have available for your loan or loans:

 - A fixed rate mortgage has the same interest rate and monthly payment throughout the term of the mortgage.
 The payment is calculated to payoff the mortgage balance at the end of the term.
 The most common terms are 15 year and 30 years.

 - Fully Amortizing ARM